raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the first TLV is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation;
-any other TLVs in a DSO request message are referred to as "Additional TLVs" and serve additional non-primary purposes, which may be related to the primary purpose, or not, as in the case of the encryption padding TLV.
+any other TLVs in a DSO request message or unacknowledged message are referred to as "Additional TLVs" and serve additional non-primary purposes, which may be related to the primary purpose, or not, as in the case of the encryption padding TLV.